 - High network bandwidth.
 Virtual machines can hold large amounts of data that must be transmitted over the network from the primary site (production site) to the secondary site (DR site) when preparing for disaster recovery.
 If these sites are located far away from each other, then a high-speed Internet connection is required.
 Don’t forget about security – use encryption for traffic between your primary and secondary sites.

-- Select an appropriate managed service provider whom you trust.
+- Select an appropriate managed service provider whom you can trust with your cloud-based disaster recovery plan.
 You must order the appropriate virtual infrastructure for disaster recovery in the cloud.
 Configure each component of your remote site in the cloud and make sure they are prepared for a potential disaster.
 You can rely on DRaaS or install and configure backup software by yourself.

 - Cloud-based DR minimizes dependencies on physical infrastructure.
 One of the general benefits of using virtual machines is their high compatibility for migration between hardware servers.
 Hardware used in the cloud is abstracted for customers; VMs can be migrated and run in the cloud just as they can run on physical servers.
-You don’t need to upgrade or support your physical infrastructure used for disaster recovery at the remote site if you use a cloud.
+You don’t need to upgrade or support your physical infrastructure used for disaster recovery at the remote site if you use a cloud-based disaster recovery plan.

 - High scalability is another result of abstracted hardware.
 Servers and infrastructure can be upgraded transparently for VMs.
 When using cloud services and MSPs, a “pay as you go” approach is used (also known as the pay-per-use model).
 If a customer needs more storage, memory, or processing power – for a disaster recovery site, for example – then the customer simply requests the MSP for such upgrade and pays more for the additional provided services.
 If the customer no longer needs some of the resources they have been assigned, and they remain idle, then the customer can just as easily ask the MSP to reduce the amount of disk space, memory, or processors associated with their subscription, lowering the costs for their services.